Vintage Guitar: Chapter 1

 1950–

-The "Esquire," the world's first mass-produced solid-body electric guitar, was unveiled at the NAMM Show.
-With its release, the two-pickup version was named the "Broadcaster," but the company was soon forced to change the name due to trademark issues.
-After a brief period during which the model was shipped under the brand logo alone as the "No-Caster" while the name was unavailable, it officially launched as the "Telecaster" the following year in 1951.
+The “Esquire,” the world’s first mass-produced solid-body electric guitar, was unveiled at the NAMM Show.
+Upon its release, the two-pickup version was named the “Broadcaster,” but the company was soon forced to change the name due to trademark issues.
+After a brief period during which the model was shipped as the “No-Caster”—featuring only the brand logo while the model name was unavailable—it officially launched as the “Telecaster” the following year, in 1951.

 1954–

-The "Stratocaster," positioned as a higher-end model than the Fender Telecaster, was introduced.
-It featured a groundbreaking synchronized tremolo system, realized through innovative ideas that defied the conventional wisdom of tremolo units at the time.
+The “Stratocaster” was introduced, positioned as a higher-end model than the Fender Telecaster.
+It featured a groundbreaking synchronized tremolo system, born from innovative ideas that defied the conventions of tremolo units at the time.
 After repeated minor revisions through trial and error, it has become an undisputed standard beloved by countless guitarists.

 1956–

-Fender introduced the "Music Master," positioned as a student model, followed shortly thereafter by the "Duo-Sonic."
-Both models adopted a 22 1/2-inch short scale.
-They shared most parts, including the body and neck, making them models designed to streamline production.On the Duo-Sonic, the front and rear pickups are wired in series, allowing the signal from both pickups to be mixed to achieve a humbucker effect.
+Fender introduced the “Music Master,” positioned as a student model, followed shortly thereafter by the “Duo-Sonic.”
+Both Recruit a 22 1/2-inch short scale.
+These models shared most parts—including the body and neck—to streamline production.On the Duo-Sonic, the front and rear pickups are wired in series, realizing the idea of mixing the output from both pickups to achieve a humbucker effect.

 1958–

-Fender introduced the "Jazzmaster," packed with new ideas such as the brand’s first rosewood fingerboard, the asymmetrical "Offset Waist Design," "Preset Tone," and "Floating Tremolo."
-The early pickguards featured the so-called "Gold Anodized" finish, which was used for less than a year.
+Fender introduced the “Jazzmaster,” packed with new innovations such as the brand’s first rosewood fingerboard, the asymmetrical “Offset Waist Design,” “Preset Tone,” and “Floating Tremolo.”
+The early pickguards Recruit the so-called “Gold Anodized” finish, which Recruit for less than a year.

 1962–

-Developed as an upgraded model of the Jazzmaster, the "Jaggar" was introduced, inheriting the body shape and tremolo unit from the Jazzmaster.
-While the Jazzmaster had a 25 1/2-inch scale length with 21 frets—similar to the Stratocaster—the Jaggar featured a 24-inch scale length with 22 frets.
+Fender introduced the “Jagger,” developed as an upgraded model of the Jazzmaster, which retained the Jazzmaster’s body shape and tremolo unit.
+While the Jazzmaster had a 25 1/2-inch scale length with 21 frets—the same as the Stratocaster—the Jagger Recruit a 24-inch scale length with 22 frets.

 1964–

-The "Mustang" was introduced, featuring a dynamic vibrato with a wide range of adjustment.
-Two neck scale options were available: 22 1/2 inches with 21 frets and 24 inches with 22 frets.
-A 3-way slide switch was used for pickup selection, allowing for half-tone and phaser sounds depending on the combination.
-Also introduced this year were the redesigned "Music Master II" and "Duosonic II."
+The “Mustang” was introduced, featuring a dynamic vibrato with a wide range of adjustment.
+Two neck scale options were available: 22 2/1 inches with 21 frets and 24 inches with 22 frets.
+A 3-way slide switch Recruit to select pickup configurations, allowing for half-tone and phaser sounds depending on the combination.
+Also introduced that year were the redesigned “Music Master II” and “Duosonic II.”

 1965–

-Fender introduced its first 12-string model, the "Electric XII."
-It was characterized by a unique, elongated headstock shape known as the "hockey stick."
-The bridge, designed specifically for 12-strings, featured independent saddles that allowed for individual octave adjustment.
+Fender introduced its first 12-string model, the “Electric XII.”
+It was characterized by its unique, elongated headstock shape, nicknamed the “hockey stick.”
+The bridge, designed specifically for 12-string guitars, featured independent saddles that allowed for individual octave adjustments.

 1966–

-To compete with Gibson, Fender introduced the hollow-body "Coronado" series.
-The lineup included the single-pickup "Coronado I," the dual-pickup "Coronado II," and the 12-string "Coronado XII," with many models featuring tremolo systems.That same year, the "Bronco" was introduced as a student model equipped with a tremolo.
+Fender introduced the hollow-body “Coronado” series to compete with Gibson.
+The lineup included the single-pickup “Coronado I,” the dual-pickup “Coronado II,” and the 12-string “Coronado XII,” with many models featuring a tremolo system.That same year, the company introduced the “Bronco,” a student model equipped with a tremolo system.
 Unlike a synchronized tremolo, it featured a newly developed tremolo unit that moved on two pivot points.

 1968–

-The "Telecaster Thinline," produced as a variation of the Telecaster, was introduced.
-It featured a semi-hollow body with F-holes.
-Initially, it was equipped with single-coil pickups like previous Telecasters, but by the end of 1971, these were replaced with humbucking pickups designed by Seth Lover.Additionally, the body of the first single-pickup version was available in two types—ash and mahogany—allowing players to choose based on their sound preferences.
+The “Telecaster Thinline,” produced as a variation of the Telecaster, was introduced.
+It was a semi-solid-body model with F-holes; initially, it was equipped with single-coil pickups like previous Telecasters, but by the end of 1971, these were replaced with humbucking pickups designed by Seth Lover.Additionally, the first version with single-coil pickups was available in two body types—ash and mahogany—allowing players to choose based on their sound preferences.

 If you found this article helpful, please show your support!